-Given the Maruti Vitara Brezza’s significance in the line-up, the company should leave no stone unturned when it renews it in 2022.
+Given the Maruti Vitara Brezza’s significance in the line-up, the company should leave no stone unturned when it renews it for MY2022.
 We expect a tougher design, next-gen infotainment system, digital instrument cluster, a myriad of connected car technologies, advanced safety features in an ADAS package, new comfort features and wireless phone charging.
 Also likely for the 2022 Maruti Vitara Brezza is a more advanced electrified powertrain.

 Video Source: youtube.com/Suzuki Global